SackOSolitude/BucksWrath6329-/README.md

 ### Exporting/Uploading to Eclipse ---
 +  Go to the repository main code page and to the left of the green Clone/Download button there should be an upload button.
 Click that or just click [here](https://github.com/SackOSolitude/BucksWrath6329-/upload/master)
 + Now either browse for your file through the file in file explorer and drag into the drop box on the page  or hit *choose your files* and find wanted files in file explorer.
-> `highly reccomend easy way, drag and drop!!!`
+> 'dragging and dropping into browser is much better'

 ### Changing README.md
--If something needs to change or be added on here then make an edit on the edits branch and what ever needs to be edited use tilde (looks like this ~ and is under Esc key) three times before and after a sentance that needs to be changed and it will put a slash through it. for example: ~~~The cake is a lie~~~ and put the needed change inside () after the sentance such as change to (THE CAKE IS A LIE). if soemthing needs to be added just add it in. anything else you need done you can contact me (devs you know me) and I know all of the steps to change or add anything. whendone jsut hit commit changes and i'll look at it and make changes.
+-If something needs to change or be added on here then make an edit on the edits branch and what ever needs to be edited use tilde (looks like this ~ and is under Esc key) three times before and after a sentance that needs to be changed and it will put a slash through it. for example: ~~~The cake is a lie~~~ and put the needed change inside () after the sentance such as change to (THE CAKE IS A LIE). if soemthing needs to be added just add it in. anything else you need done you can contact me (devs you know me) and I know all of the steps to change or add anything. whendone just hit commit changes and i'll look at it and make changes.